KamilJedrzejuk/weatherinformer/README.md

 # Example of reactive microservice with hexagonal architecture.

-Weather informer is simple Spring Boot application based on Webflux (Project reactor), thats allow us retrievie weather informations from openweathermap site.
+Weather informer is simple Spring Boot application based on Webflux (Project reactor), that's allow us retrieve weather information from openweathermap site.
 It has end-to-end tests written in Spock.

 ### Stack technology: